-My eyes opened to a bright light in various shades of green.
+My eyes opened to a bright light piercing through various shades of green.
 The leaves all around me filtered the light and created dancing shadows across my face.
-Chipry tweeted incessantly in my ear, the way birds tend to do in the morning.
+Chipry tweeted incessantly in my ear, the way he tended to do in the morning.
 I groaned and rolled over.

 From my treetop perch, I could see the tent city below.
-I had a good view of the Humans and a decent view of the more distant Elves.
-People were already clambering around, making breakfast, and gathering supplies and weapons.
-It was strange watching them from so far away—being so close to so many different races at once.
-It was dangerous, and they all seemed to know it too.
+I had a good view of the Human and the more distant Elven encampments.
+People were already clambering around, making breakfast, gathering supplies and weapons.
+It was strange watching them from so far away while also being so close to so many different races at once.
+It was dangerous, and they all knew it too.

-Chipry and I shared a meager breakfast together, and I packed my hammock into my backpack.
+Chipry and I shared a meager breakfast together: the remnants of my loaf of bread from the night before.
+When we were done, I packed my hammock into my backpack as I stood on top of the branches.
 I climbed down and Chipry perched himself on my shoulder once more.

 “Let’s go see what kind of trouble we can get into today,” I said.

 I pulled on my faint red Human-style jacket and put the hood up.
 I drank more water from the well in the town square and then walked around the back of the tavern where I had seen a gate the night before.
 The gates were open, framing fields with farmers bending down and trimming weeds beyond.
 I bet they wish they had Treeks now.
 I thought.
 But then again, they were probably too afraid of what we might do to the food.
 I’d better stay away.